thepante/albert-snip/README.md

 # Snip extension for Albert
-Based on SCReenshOT utility (by Benedict Dudel) that does use `scrot`.
-"Snip" does use gnome-screenshot utility instead.
+Based on SCReenshOT utility (by Benedict Dudel) that uses `scrot`.
+"Snip" does use gnome-screenshot instead.

 ![Screenshot](https://i.imgur.com/ByrrQJA.png)